WRtux/ArchivedXiami/README.md

 ## Browse data

-Data are stored as JSON in `/archive/`.
+Data are provided as PPMd compressed files in the release page and `/archive/` (partial).

 * `pool.json`: data pool for detailed artists, albums, songs and comments data.
 * `genre.json`: archive of the main pages in the genre and style section.
+* `collect.json`: detailed data of some popular collections.

-Tools may be needed to browse some huge JSON files.
+Tools may be needed to decompress and browse some huge JSON files.

 ## Begin capture